-Similarly, THC is present – naturally – in hemp plants.
+Similarly, THC — CBD’s counterpart with psychoactive effects — is present — naturally — in hemp plants.
 We will go into more detail below about the importance of consuming THC-free CBD, however, certain hemp products could create a positive THC result, especially when consumed in larger amounts.

 Additionally — science is still catching up to the CBD train.
 It is conceivable, that even when consumed in legal quantities (under .3% THC for hemp products specifically), that an individual’s biochemistry could influence his or her ability to process and convert cannabinoids, leading to skewed testing results.
 If you are subject to drug testing for employment or any other reason, it is in your best interest to consult your physician before consuming any hemp products, CBD included.

 Will CBD Oil Show Up On A Drug Test?

 To answer this question, we have to talk about the different kinds of drug tests and what they’re looking for.

 Urine drug tests, also called urinalysis, are the most common of the three types.

 They’re also the least precise — drug compounds stay in your urine for only a few days to a few weeks, whereas the same compounds can be found in your hair or blood for months or even years depending on your physiological makeup, height, weight, how much body fat you have, your age, your health, your exercise patterns, and even your state of mind.

 Regardless, it’s highly unlikely CBD oils will cause you to test positive for a drug screening.